 With older age in particular, it’s important to make sure that you’re stimulating and engaging with your mind.
-There’s a common stereotype that seniors spend all day sitting in their lounges watching daytime television, and while this may not apply for everyone, it certainly shouldn’t be the case at all.
+There’s a common stereotype that seniors spend all day sitting in their adjustable beds watching daytime television, and while this may not apply for everyone, it certainly shouldn’t be the case at all.

 While we’re in the world of work, we’re constantly bombarded with problems and questions that keep us busy, as well as playing games, sports, and puzzles in our free time, all of which come together to keep our minds active.
 However, as a senior, we typically have more free time, which means you need to be proactive in keeping your brain engaged.